-Please join us in this session to explore the implications of the new IMO rules for the different stakeholders.
+Please join us in this session to explore the implications of the new IMO rules for the different stakeholders and the broader oil and gas markets.
 Our speakers will share perspectives from the shipping, refinery and fuel demand side and discuss developments and challenges to comply to these rules.

 Erik Broekhuizen is the head of Tanker Research & Consulting at Poten & Partners in New York, the largest U.S. based shipbroker.
 Poten & Partners provides clients with valuable insight into the international oil, gas and shipping markets.
 The Tanker Research & Consulting group monitors and analyzes tanker market and energy developments around the world and advises companies on strategy development and implementation.
 Prior to joining Poten, Mr. Broekhuizen was Vice President Corporate Development & Finance at OSG Ship Management, responsible for research & analysis, strategic planning and corporate finance.
 He also worked as a senior relationship manager at DVB Bank, an institution specializing in international transport finance.
 Mr. Broekhuizen started his shipping career more than 30 years ago in the bulk shipping division of the Royal Nedlloyd Group in the Netherlands.